top of page

 Hello!
 I'm regularly available as a creative editor and mentor to literary writers, or writers aiming for a literary standard.
 I serve writers at any stage of their careers—published writers with manuscripts, writers with mentoring grants (from Canada Council, TWUC, League of Canadian Poets, etc), as well as emerging writers and novices.

-I'm willing to consider projects of any length and in any genre, including poetry, fiction, creative non-fiction and memoir, stage and screen writing, genre fiction, young adult fiction and poetry, writing for children/pre-teens, as well as the graphic novel, or any hybrid form.
-I'm particularly adept at working with genre blends and writing that doesn't fit traditional frames, and also excel at the transference of spoken word forms onto the literary page.
+I work with writing in any genre, including poetry, fiction, creative non-fiction and memoir, stage and screen writing, genre fiction, young adult fiction and poetry, writing for children/pre-teens, as well as the graphic novel, or any hybrid form.
+I'm particularly adept at working with genre blends and writing that doesn't fit traditional frames.
+I also excel at assisting spoken word forms onto the literary page.

-With most larger projects we begin with an hour of work, usually 30 mins of edited work and a 30 min zoom to see if we're a good fit.
+We begin with 30 mins of edited work and a 30 min zoom to see if we're a good fit.
 The cost is $75.

+I'll offer short-term mentorships to emerging writers, usually poets.
 The mentorship includes careful editorial feedback, personal zoom lessons, as well as pre-written "Revision Helpers" that offer whatever the writer might be missing in terms of craft.
 This series is aimed to raise work to a literary standard, so although it will involve ample revision and diligent work on the part of the mentee, it can be very flexible, and slide seamlessly into any timeline/goal.
-I also send/suggest reading material, publications and contests to consider sending works-in-progress, and will help write industry-standard bios, essential accompanying letters, etc. I usually offer six or twelve month mentorships at a monthly rate (the rate depends upon budget, frequency of meetings, the standard of work, and personal writing goals.)
+I also send/suggest reading material, publications and contests to consider sending works-in-progress, and will help write industry-standard bios, essential accompanying letters, etc.

 MY PROMISE: